clydewilmoth/Swapdat/README.md

   - Profile picture
 - Two discovery modes are available:
   - **Standard Search**: Search for items by keyword, filtered by location and radius.
   - **Explore Mode**: Browse a random feed of available items, which can also be filtered by location and radius.
-Scroll continuously to discover new listings dynamically.
+Users can scroll through the displayed items and dynamically discover new ones.

 #### Anonymous Trade Offers